endurodave/Async-SQLite/README.md

 # Delegate Quick Start

 The DelegateLib contains delegates and delegate containers.
-The example below shows creating a delegate with the target function `MyTestFunc()`.
-The first example shows how to synchronously call a function, and the second example asynchronously.
+The example below creates a delegate with the target function `MyTestFunc()`.
+The first example is a synchronously delegate function call, and the second example asynchronously.
 Notice the only difference is adding a thread instance `myThread` argument.
 See [Delegate Library](https://github.com/endurodave/AsyncMulticastDelegateModern) repository for more details.

 ```cpp
 #include "DelegateLib.h"